nbehmane/LinuxConfig/README.md

+# Linux Configurations
-# nemux
+# by Nima Behmanesh

-All dotfiles and package lists for my Arch setup
+This contains all of my dotfiles and configurations for various programs on my archlinux system.
+This will eventually hold an LFS project too.